awsdocs/amazon-rekognition-developer-guide/doc_source/images-bytes.md

  If you use HTTP to call Rekognition Image operations, the image bytes must be a base64\-encoded string\.
 For more information, see [Working with Images](images.md)\.

+If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes is not supported\.

  The following examples show how to load images from the local file system and supply the image bytes to a Rekognition operation\.